mguay22/205-final-project/README.md

 2. Sign up for new account by clicking sign-up link.
 3. Fill in details and click register button.

-4. (TWO OPTIONS) 1)Register with new address (this will give your user "admin" privelages, such as Adding and Deleting Bills)
+4.  (*Two Options*) **1)** Register with new address (this will give your user "admin" privelages, such as Adding and Deleting Bills)
- 2)Register with existing address.
+ **2)** Register with existing address.
 We have a sample group created with House Code 1.
 You will be able to see these bills as a "standard" user (can not add or delete bills).

 # Code